Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 How do we know if couples therapy could help?

-Couples therapy may help if the same argument keeps returning, if you feel more like housemates or co-parents than partners, or if something has happened that feels hard to repair.
+Couples therapy, or couples counselling, may help if the same argument keeps returning, if you feel more like housemates or co parents than partners, or if something has happened that feels hard to repair.
 You do not need to be at breaking point to begin.

 Why do we keep having the same argument?

 Repeated arguments are often about more than the topic on the surface.
-In therapy, we slow the argument down and look at what each of you may be feeling, protecting, needing, or finding hard to say.
+In therapy we slow the argument down.
+We look at what each of you may be feeling, protecting, needing, or finding hard to say.

 Can couples therapy help after having children?

 Yes.
-Having children can change the relationship in ways that are hard to name.
-You may be tired, more practical with each other, arguing more, having less sex, or feeling that there is little room left for the couple.
-Therapy can help you think about what has changed and what each of you may need.
+Children can change a relationship in ways that are hard to name.
+You may be tired, more practical with each other, arguing more, having less sex, or feeling there is little room left for the couple.
+Therapy can help you think about what has changed, and what each of you may need.

-Can we talk about sex, intimacy, parenting or open relationships in couples therapy?
+Can we talk about sex, intimacy, parenting or open relationships?

 Yes.
-Couples often bring questions around sex, desire, intimacy, parenting, boundaries, trust, openness, or differences in what each person wants.
-Therapy can offer a careful space to talk about these things without shame, pressure, or assumptions about what your relationship should look like.
+Couples often bring questions around sex, desire, intimacy, parenting, boundaries, trust, or openness.
+Therapy offers a careful space to speak about these things without shame, pressure, or assumptions about what your relationship should look like.

 Can couples therapy help with emotional distance?